crashappsec/chalk/README.md

 ### Create software security supply chain compliance reports automatically

-Many companies and the US Government are now mandating suppliers providing supply chain statements when delivering software.
-This how to is an easy button to deliver the SBOM, code and builds provenance and supports [SLSA](https://www.slsa.dev), Supply-chain Levels for Software Artifacts, [level 2](https://slsa.dev/spec/v1.0/levels) compliance (an emerging supply chain standard) before SLSA [level 1](https://slsa.dev/spec/v1.0/levels) has been mandated.
+Many companies and the US Government are now mandating suppliers to provide supply chain statements when delivering software.
+This how to is an easy button to deliver the [software bill of materials (SBOM)](https://www.ntia.gov/page/software-bill-materials), code and builds provenance and supports [SLSA](https://www.slsa.dev), Supply-chain Levels for Software Artifacts, [level 2](https://slsa.dev/spec/v1.0/levels) compliance (an emerging supply chain standard) before SLSA [level 1](https://slsa.dev/spec/v1.0/levels) has been mandated.
 Follow this how-to on our docs site [here](https://crashoverride.com/docs/how-to-guides/how-to-create-software-security-supply-chain-compliance-reports-automatically).

 ### Create and maintain real-time application inventory